C: As St. Louis Public Radio's Adam Allington reports, graveyards can provide data to help study issues like climate change and species diversity.

 ALLINGTON: Despite cases like the Calvary prairie, many conservationists regard cemeteries as little more than sacred lawns, without the same benefits as wild habitat.
 But in the Midwest, where agriculture has spread to nearly every corner, finding those natural areas is a challenge.

-Ms. LAURA BURKLE (Ecologist, Washington University): We spend a lot of time driving around, looking for these remnant forested areas and there are not a lot of them left.
+LAURA BURKLE: We spend a lot of time driving around, looking for these remnant forested areas and there are not a lot of them left.
 It's really, really rare.

 ALLINGTON: Tiffany Knight says the big question they're trying to answer is whether the critical relationship between plants and bees is getting thrown off.